brverbru/Testdoc/README.md

 To share a dashboard with groups or users in your organization, select a specific user and assign them the role you allow them to have.
 There are several levels of access that users may have:

-+ “Can view” means the user can view the dashboard but cannot edit or make a duplicate
++ **“Can view”** means the user can view the dashboard but cannot edit or make a duplicate
-+ “Can use” means the user can make a duplicate, but cannot edit the original dashboard
++ **“Can use”** means the user can make a duplicate, but cannot edit the original dashboard
-+ “Can Edit” means the user can view, use and edit the Dashboard
++ **“Can Edit”** means the user can view, use and edit the Dashboard
-+ An “owner” can do all of the above and can also adjust the privileges and roles of other dashboard users.
++ An **“owner”** can do all of the above and can also adjust the privileges and roles of other dashboard users.

-Publicly sharing a dashboard can be done by ‘Link sharing’.
+Publicly sharing a dashboard can be done by **‘Link sharing’**.
 Once this option is turned on, a unique short url is created which redirects the visitor to the published dashboard.
 Only viewers who receive the URL will be able to view the dashboard.
 This sharing method is similar to sharing documents with Dropbox, Google Drive or WeTransfer.

 This method requires the datasets to also be made publicly available (otherwise the dashboard would not be able to query the data).

-This option does NOT mean the dataset will show up in the Cumul.io public library.
+This option does **NOT** mean the dataset will show up in the Cumul.io public library.

 Finally, sharing with social media is also possible.
 With this option a link for the dashboard will be sent to the specified social media platform.